 UNESCO Science Report

-Other titles in the UNESCO Science Report series
+Titles in the UNESCO Science Report series

 The UNESCO Science Report series was launched in 1993 under the name of World Science Report.

-Since 1993, six reports have been published.
+Since 1993, seven reports have been published.
 The series monitors the evolution of the support system for science, technology and innovation worldwide over time, through the eyes of an independent team of experts who are each writing about the country or region from which they hail.

 The first chapter provides a global overview.
 Each subsequent chapter begins with an introduction placing the country or region under study in its socio-economic and political context.
 On the basis of the most recent data available − many of which are provided by the UNESCO Institute for Statistics − the author(s) then goes on to identify and discuss emerging trends and developments in scientific research and higher education, before concluding with a number of policy recommendations.